kxxnD04/JengaPizza-OnCloud/README.md

 # Welcome to our small indie project!
+(Upgrade version of JengaPizza)

-# JengaPizza
+# JengaPizza On Cloud
-Fundamental Webprogramming ITKMITL Project
+From Fundamental Webprogramming To Cloud Computing ITKMITL Project

 # How to use?
 just run auto_install.bat

-# Members of group 27
+# Members of group
 |ID|Username|Name-Surname|
 |--|--------|------------|
 |66070014|[KxxnD04](https://github.com/kxxnD04)|กานต์ สุดดี|